 To ensure stable and efficient management, you can disable these commands to minimize risks in your workloads.

 Modify the parameter in the ApsaraDB for Redis console

 - Log on to the ApsaraDB for Redis console.

-- The Instance Information page is displayed by default.
-In the left-side navigation pane, click System Parameters.
+- In the left-side navigation pane, click System Parameters.

-- On the System Parameters page, find the #no_loose_disabled-commands parameter and click Modify in the Action column for the parameter.
+- On the System Parameters page, find the #no_loose_disabled-commands parameter and click Modify in the Actions column.

 - In the dialog box that appears, specify the commands to be disabled.Note The parameter value can contain only lowercase letters.
 Separate multiple commands with commas (,).
 For example, keys,flushall.